aviskase/aviskase.github.io/content/articles/2016-07-27-en-stepic-linux.md

-Title: Notes for course "Intro to Linux"
+Title: Notes for Course "Intro to Linux"
+Date: 2016-07-27

 If there is a Linux course on a platform, I'll always watch it.
 Those who know me are aware that I am using some kind of Debian-based distributive full time --- I'm not a hardcore fan, but I like it here.
 One might ask: why am I watching all these courses when they are mostly for beginners?
 Answer is simple: repetition is the mother of learning, plus there are always some tricks that you forget or can become more interesting with time.